joshgallantt/Nexus/README.md

   * High-throughput analytics SDKs
   * Background logging

-⚠️ Avoid serialised: false if your destination is not thread safe:
+⚠️ Avoid setting serialisation to `false` if your destination is not thread safe.
+Examples include:

-* Writes to a file without locking
+* Writing to a file without locking
-* Appends to shared arrays or dictionaries
+* Appending to shared arrays or dictionaries
-* Depends on global/static state
+* Depending on global/static state

 ## <br> 🎁 Built-In Destinations